Eating and Drinking Your Way Through Melbourne

 TIP: They do not take reservations unless your party is six or more, but our wait was only 35 minutes, and you can have a seat with a beverage while you drool over the food passing by.

 Supernormal.
 Image: Visit Victoria

 Great cocktails: I recommend 1806.
 You may walk right past it on the street, so keep a look out for the wooden door.
 Also, it is fairly small, so do be prepared to be turned away and make a second go at it.

 Doughnuts: I recommend Shortstop.
 I tried several of the doughnuts, but the Earl Grey & Rose was my favorite.
 Grab a coffee while you’re there, as well!

 Casual dining: Want to dine in one of Melbourne’s famous laneways?
 My favorites are the Postal Lane right by the H&M and Degraves Street.
 It’s a fantastic experience (even in the cold) with lots of people watching and great food!

 Postal Lane.
 Image: Visit Victoria

-Hop on the tram and take it about 6 stops from the CBD, where you will find Marion.
+Hop on the tram and take it about six stops from the CBD, where you will find Marion.
 This quaint restaurant is also a wine shop, and it delivers on both fronts.
-You know your meal will be amazing when the free bread and creme fraiche at the beginning knock your socks off!
+You know your meal will be amazing when the complimentary bread and creme fraiche at the beginning knock your socks off!

 TIP: While many Melbourne restaurants abide by the no-reservation trend, you can indeed make a reservation here.
 In fact, it’s a near necessity.